chikondi1/finalproject/README.md

 ```
 In order to code this same code in C, we need to define the

+if

-As you can see, there is not much of a difference, however
+As you can see, there is not much of a difference, however this can be used in certain GIS softwares.

+Happy coding!!